tytydraco/yessleep/out/Something_horrifying_happened_to_me_while_working_at_Beechams_Bank_in_Leeds.md

 There is something wrong with the banks of the world because I used to work in one.

-This started when I was working in Beecham's Bank located in the United Kingdom, and its existence is almost legendary.
+This started when I was working at Beecham's Bank located in the United Kingdom, and its existence is almost legendary.

 The bank itself was founded by John Beecham in the early 19th century who was a successful financier and entrepreneur.